-This standard applies to the First Gas transmission system and covers its high-pressure pipeline system (normal operating pressure higher than 20barg).
-This system conveys gas from several bulk receipt points to various bulk delivery points.
-Receipt points are at gas production plants, with the demarcation point between the First Gas transmission system and producer plants generally at the first valve downstream from the metering point.1 Delivery points are where consumers (including gas distribution network owners) take supply from the First Gas pipelines, and the demarcation point is at the first valve downstream from the (First Gas-owned) metering system.
+This standard applies to the First Gas transmission system, which is comprised of various interconnected high-pressure gas pipelines with normal operating pressures higher than 20 bar g.
+This system conveys gas from several receipt points to numerous delivery points throughout the North Island.
+Receipt points are located at or near gas production plants, with the demarcation point between the First Gas transmission system and producer plants generally at the first valve downstream from the metering point.
+Delivery points are where consumers (including gas distribution network owners) receive supply from the transmission system, and the demarcation point is at the first valve downstream from the (First Gas-owned) metering system.